The Good Daughters of Isaan (1) – Introduction to the series - The Isaan Record

 The mia farang phenomenon is recent.
 It is not mentioned in early studies on commerical sex workers in the 1980s done by Pasuk Phongpaichit and Charles F. Keyes.
 At the time, “prostitution” was the second largest sector of employment of Thai women behind agriculture.
 It was seen as a temporary status before these women could save enough money to “return to their home communities where they most likely marry and assume the role of village mother.”

-Marriage to Westerners was restricted largely to the upper class for most of the twentieth century.
+Marriage to Westerners was restricted largely to the upper class prior 1950.
 It became stigmatized when some, mostly rural Isaan women were branded as mia chao (rented wives) to American GIs.
 Move forty years forward and we now see that marriage between Thai women and Western men has become a phenomenon so widespread that it has attracted a considerable body of scholarly literature along with government concern and frequent condemnation by privileged classes.

 Many attacks have been on Isaan women in particular, and one such recent attack prompted The Isaan Record to look into the issue more deeply.
 Our series, “The Good Daughters of Isaan,” sets out to inform our readers and challenge assumptions underlying this increasingly important phenomenon in Isaan.